lara-martin/interactive-fiction-class/in_class_activities/openai-playground/room-descriptions.md

 ## What to submit

-You should upload a few of your best prompts and your worst prompts (according to your own judgement) and their outputs from Part 1 to [the Blackboard assignment]({{ page.submission_link }}), plus publicly shared links to your developer playgrounds for each of your prompts that demonstrate its outputs.
+You should upload a few of your best prompts and your worst prompts (according to your own judgement of the output) and their outputs from Part 1 to [the Blackboard assignment]({{ page.submission_link }}), plus publicly shared links to your developer playgrounds for each of your prompts that demonstrate its outputs.

 Also, you should:
 1. Explain why you like the "best" ones that you picked.
+Why do you think that prompt did well?
 2. Analyze these outputs using the description for Part 2.